 I can’t wait to show you my capsule wardrobe winter 2022!

 Your capsule won’t look exactly like mine, even if you work from home like me.
 That’s because my capsule represents my style and preferences, and your capsule will represent your style.

 But, in case you see something you would like in order to complete your capsule, I’ve included links to my items or similar items.
 (Not everything in my winter capsule wardrobe is new and available to purchase.)

-For my capsule, I’ve chosen black as my base color.
+For my winter 2018 capsule wardrobe, I’ve chosen black as my base color.
 That means I base the rest of my wardrobe off of what looks good with black.
 My other neutrals also have to look good with black.
 I use white, gray, and tan as my complementary neutrals.

 You’ll notice that the accent colors in my wardrobe repeat themselves.
 That helps me be able to mix-and-match and create the most outfits with the fewest items!
 That’s key so that you don’t start to look like you own two things.
 I’ve chosen blush, burgundy, and olive green as my accent colors.
 You can choose whatever looks great on you!

-My capsule wardrobe consists of several T-shirts, both short- and long-sleeved.
+My work from home capsule wardrobe consists of several T-shirts, both short- and long-sleeved.
 I find these the most comfortable and easy for me to dress up or down.
 Also, I include several T-shirts in my winter capsule wardrobe, because Minnesota winters call for lots of layers!

 I like to have mostly solid pieces, but to keep things interesting I’ll include some pattern.
 In this capsule, I’ve included some striped and floral pieces.
 Because they are all in the same handful of coordinating colors, they mix and match to create many outfits.

 I keep these same short-sleeved T-shirts in my capsule every season.
 The long-sleeved T-shirts are added in the fall.